 The construction labor shortage has left companies competing for qualified workers while trying to retain existing talent.
 Your employees are part of your investment, and to make the most of the time and money it costs to train your employees, you should develop a plan to keep your best workers.
-In this article, our construction lawyers in Mobile, AL list three ways construction companies can retain their best construction workers.
+In this article, our Birmingham construction lawyers list three ways construction companies can retain their best construction workers.

 Create a Rewarding Work Culture

 The key to retaining great workers is to create an engaging and rewarding work environment.
 Create a culture that rewards employees for their contributions.
 Incorporate ways to show appreciation for the outstanding work that your employees accomplish.
 Your work environment should feel more like a career and more than “just a job.”
 Your team members need to be driven to succeed and must be able to see a path to advancement within your organization.